-Caravaggio and the Modern Conservative Movement in the West: a biographical essay
+Caravaggio and the Modern Western Conservative Movement

 As Ranuccio Tomassoni lay bleeding to death, the man who had dealt the fatal blow understood what his triumph meant.
 So the murderer fled Rome — the city where there was but a fine line between sinner and saint.
 He ran, as he would do for the rest of his life.
 Yet still, he longed to return to Rome.
 Who was this man, this criminal who had just taken the life of one of Rome’s elite, this same man who created art that embodied the ideals of the counter-reformation, the man they called Michelangelo Merisi da Caravaggio?